farlee2121/DevEssentialsBlog/_drafts/2021-09-01-Programming-is-Problem-Modeling.md

 [Domain Driven Design](https://en.wikipedia.org/wiki/Domain-driven_design) and [Clean/hexagonal Architecture](https://en.wikipedia.org/wiki/Hexagonal_architecture_(software)) are two popular techniques that try to bring structure to this process.

-## Conclusion
+## Recap

-Programming is an exercise in understanding and modeling problems.

-At the it's most fundamental, this is cycles of the hypothesis testing and collaboration with customers to incrementally translate their problem into a solution.
+Problem definition cannot be confined to requirements.
+Rather, every life cycle stage polishes a refined statement of the original problem.

+Questions, tradeoffs between implementations, and other myriad decisions during the life cycle are really hypotheses we test against the real problem to refine our understanding.

 There is no perfect solution.
-Rather, a solution is good enough when it meets the needs of the customers.

-Software lifecycle stages are not sequential self-contained steps.
-Rather, they are checkpoints of clarity while incrementally translating the problem to software.
-These checkpoints often trigger new techniques for clarification, and possibly team process to capture progress and verify quality.
+Rather, these answered hypotheses incrementally push us toward a "good enough" solution where "done" is defined by meeting user need as we understand it.
+Life cycle stages are checkpoints in this understanding that often trigger review, handoffs, and different techniques.
+Understanding naturally changes and shifts our definition of done.

 Long term durability of software often depends on how well the design matches the nature of the problem being solved, centralizing the core nature of the business while keeping temporary details flexible.

+## Conclusion

+Programming is a discipline understanding and modeling problems.
+This view satisfactorily explains key problems in software, and why many key techniques solve those problems effectively.
+I believe this view provides a unified mental model to reason about software techniques and make effective process decisions.

 ## Further Reading
 - [No Silver Bullets](https://www.cs.unc.edu/techreports/86-020.pdf) (article)